artem-zinnatullin/RxJava/docs/What's-different-in-2.0.md

 A small regret about introducing backpressure in RxJava 0.x is that instead of having a separate base reactive class, the `Observable` itself was retrofitted.
 The main issue with backpressure is that many hot sources, such as UI events, can't be reasonably backpressured and cause unexpected `MissingBackpressureException` (i.e., beginners don't expect them).

-We try to remedy this situation in 2.x by having `io.reactivex.Observable` non-backpressured and the new `io.reactivex.Flowable` be the backpressure-enabled base reactive class.
+We try to remedy this situation in 2.x by having `io.reactivex.rxjava3.Observable` non-backpressured and the new `io.reactivex.rxjava3.Flowable` be the backpressure-enabled base reactive class.

 The good news is that operator names remain (mostly) the same.
-The bad news is that one should be careful when performing 'organize imports' as it may select the non-backpressured `io.reactivex.Observable` unintended.
+The bad news is that one should be careful when performing 'organize imports' as it may select the non-backpressured `io.reactivex.rxjava3.Observable` unintended.

 ## Which type to use?